geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

     .first());
 {% endhighlight %}

 We have now filtered the ENTIRE Landsat 8 archive down to the least cloudy image for our study area in 2016.
-However, we still need to visualize it.
-Here we will add the image to the map using the `Map.addLayer` function.
+However, we still need to visualize it, whiuch we will do using the `Map.addLayer` function.
 Not sure what this function does?
 Search for it in the **Docs** tab to learn the arguments.

 {% highlight javascript %}
 Map.addLayer(image,{},  "L8 Image");
 {% endhighlight %}

+#### Layer Manager

 That doesn't look so great.
-Let's actually define what bands to use and fill in some other visualization parameters.
+Let's actually define what bands to use and fill in some other visualization parameters using the layer manager.
+We can use prior knowledge to make a nice image:

 {% highlight javascript %}
 Map.addLayer(image, {bands: ['B4', 'B3', 'B2'], max: 0.5, gamma: 2}, "L8 Image");
 {% endhighlight %}

-#### Layer Manager

-Once we have layers added later in the tutorial, a "Layers" toolbar will appear in the upper right hand corner of the map (like below).
+More often then not, though, you may not know the optimal min, max and stretch.
+This is why they added the **Layer Manager** tool which can be found in the upper right hand corner of the map.
 This toolbar will allow you to click layers on and off as well as adjust their transparency and interactively configure each layer's visualization parameters.
+You can use this tool to figure out what parameters to pass to the `Map.addLayer`.

+<br>
+<img src="../fig/02_layermanager.png" border = "10">
+<br><br>

-You can also toggle between the "Map" or "Satellite" buttons in the top right of the map panel to change the baselayer.
+You can also toggle between the **Map** or **Satellite** buttons in the top right of the map panel to change the baselayer.

 #### Inspector Tab

-In the upper right, switch to the inspector console and click anywhere on the map.
+Another way you can inspect and explore your image is through the inspector tool.
 The Inspector console allows you to interactively query the map.
 If you have imagery loaded, it will give you information about that imagery at the point you clicked as well.

-<br>
-<img src="../fig/02_layermanager.png" border = "10">
-<br><br>
+In the upper right, switch to the **Inspector** tab and click on the map where there is land.
+Now click where there is water.

+# STOP & PLAY

+On your own, play with the stretch parameters and use the Inspector to explore the map.
+If you already did that, you can play with dropping the point somewhere else and looking at that imagery.

 ## Importing & Exporting Your Own Assets